Geology 101

 Age Dating Methods

-Multiple independent dating methods all converge on the same ancient ages for Earth's rocks.
+Multiple independent dating methods produce consistent results for Earth's rocks.
 These methods are based on well-understood physics and chemistry.

 Radiometric Dating